-In March 2015, a small team of academics from the University College London (UCL), the University of the South Pacific and representatives from the NGO ‘Seas at Risk’, had received funding from the European Climate Foundation to discuss shipping GHG emissions with the leaders of RMI, including the opposition (author interview).
+In March 2015, a small team of academics from University College London (UCL), the University of the South Pacific and representatives from the NGO ‘Seas at Risk’, received funding from the European Climate Foundation to discuss shipping GHG emissions with the leaders of RMI, including the opposition (author interview).
 They were met with enthusiasm by de Brum and developed a strategy to push forward climate issues at IMO by building coalitions among small and vulnerable island states, and gaining broader support, especially from large and rich European countries.
 With the endorsement from the Marshallese cabinet, de Brum decided to attend to the next MEPC meeting at the IMO.

-In May 2015, during the 68th session of the MEPC he arrived in London and gave an impassioned speech:
+In May 2015, during the 68th session of the MEPC, he arrived in London and gave an impassioned speech:

 Our islands lay just an average of two meters above sea level.
 Day after day, climate change and the resulting sea-level rise and tropical storms take grip on our homes, on our security and on our livelihoods.
 My colleagues here from our fellow atoll nation of Tuvalu can tell you what it looks like.
 And Minister Bule, here all the way from Vanuatu, can tell you how it feels to have 70 percent of your capital city wiped away by a cyclone whose winds were whipped up by the quickly warming Pacific Oceans.
 Any country here that lives an island existence or that has big populations living along low-lying coastlines can, and will increasingly be the victim of such events (IMO 2015).

-de Brum’s attendance at MEPC68 was significant on two counts: (a) challenging the long-held protocol that IMO was a technical organisation where industry and technical professionals dominate decision making; and (b) calling for the international shipping industry, from whom RMI draws a large proportion of its revenue, to decarbonise to save small and vulnerable island states.
-An informed observer (author interview) noted three points of significance in this achievement; it (a) challenged the protocol, (b) showed the changing position of the RMI, however reluctantly, and (c) highlighted that the political battle could be fought at a technical institution, like IMO.
+de Brum’s attendance at MEPC68 was significant on two counts: challenging the long-held protocol that IMO was a technical organisation where industry and technical professionals dominate decision making; and calling for the international shipping industry, from whom RMI draws a large proportion of its revenue, to decarbonise to save small and vulnerable island states.
+An informed observer (author interview) noted three points of significance in this achievement: it challenged the protocol; showed the changing position of the RMI, however reluctantly; and highlighted that the political battle could be fought at a technical institution, like IMO.

 Foreign ministers rarely attend IMO meetings. de Brum was the first minister to address MPEC (Mathiesen 2015) and actively participated at the MEPC 68th session.
-This was an historical moment for the organization.
-When he arrived at MEPC68, de Brum was confronted with a protocol issue: ‘We had some difficulty convincing the people who were sitting in our seats, literally, that we were the representatives of the Marshall Islands’ (Gibbs 2017).
-As highlighted RMI had been represented by IRI at the IMO and were seemingly unaware of de Brum’s participation (multiple interviews), and might even have discouraged the government from sending a minister to the subsequent 2016 talks, by suggesting it was far too technical for a ministerial attendance (Gibbs 2017).
+This was an historic moment for the organization.
+When he arrived at MEPC68, de Brum was confronted with a protocol issue: ‘We had some difficulty convincing the people who were sitting in our seats, literally, that we were the representatives of the Marshall Islands’ (Gibbs 2017); RMI had been represented by IRI at the IMO and IRI were seemingly unaware of de Brum’s participation (multiple interviews), and might even have discouraged the government from sending a minister to the subsequent 2016 talks, by suggesting it was far too technical for a minister (Gibbs 2017).
 According to one delegate, de Brum’s attendance at the 68th MEPC session, and the paper submitted by the RMI, transformed the IMO:

-(…) it’s difficult for all of us … ; the US delegation is mostly the US Coastguard … the UK delegation is mostly the Maritime Coastguard Agency with colleagues from other departments … the last meeting and the intercessional there was a whole different group of negotiators - the UNFCCC negotiators came to town.
+(…) it’s difficult for all of us … ; the US delegation is mostly the US Coastguard … the UK delegation is mostly the Maritime Coastguard Agency with colleagues from other departments … the last meeting and the intersessional there was a whole different group of negotiators - the UNFCCC negotiators came to town.
 (Interview with a representative from a large European state)

 The composition of delegations, shifting in part from technical experts to climate change negotiators, was one indication of RMI’s impact.
 The disruption was intentional, as one other diplomat put it: